softchris/golang-book/03-projects/03-create-shared-module/README.md

     git commit -m "first commit"
     ```

-1. Do the following do upload your package to GitHub:
+1. Do the following to upload your package to GitHub:

    ```bash
    git remote add origin https://github.com/softchris/logger.git